ayush5harma/PixelFeatureDrops/README.md

 - **Camera 2 API Level 3**
 - **Google Play Services for AR  and Playground(AR Stickers)**. (becomes installable via playstore in budget range smartphones)

+#### Xiaomi Version
+For Xiaomi devices with pop up camera
-Click on `Assets` to show the files available in the release and then  `PixelFeatureDrops-HAL3` to download the flashable zip.
+Click on `Assets` to show the files available in the release and then  `PixelFeatureDrops-Xiaomi` to download the flashable zip.

 ## Sidenotes: